 Check out these recommendations of things to do by a local and avoid Tourist Traps on Maui

 Times Square.
 Niagara Falls.
 The Alamo.
 Hollywood Boulevard.
 Bourbon Street…We’ve all been there.
 And while there’s certainly no shame in going to these places, we understand that you’re flying thousands of miles to experience Maui the way you’ve always dreamed of, which probably doesn’t include spending your afternoon in a conference room or buying $30 macadamia nuts.
 Read below to see the top 10 Tourist Traps on Maui to skip and the most valuable activities we recommend to do instead.

 Luaus are great, don’t get us wrong.
 Who doesn’t love unlimited mai tais, an ocean breeze and beautiful dancers in front of a Maui sunset?!

-What to avoid: There are a few Hawaiian luaus that exist solely because they can, ignoring all aspects of originality and truly authentic Hawaiian practices and their luau food leaves a lot to be desired.
+What to avoid: There are a few Hawaiian luaus that exist solely because they can, ignoring all aspects of originality and truly authentic Hawaiian practices and their luau food leaves a lot to be desired, and often are Tourist Traps on Maui.
 Skip the cheesy resort luaus.

 Book instead: We recommend the traditional seating at Old Lahaina Luau, where you and your family or friends will enjoy front row floor seating (with cushions and a low dining table), authentic Hawaiian music, traditional hula dance and a dinner spread worth remembering.